The power of praise: why it’s worth appreciating employees and colleagues

 - 14% experienced loneliness

-These results indicate the importance of maintaining a positive environment, and praise is one of the simplest and most effective tools to achieve this.
+As the research shows, it’s worth taking care of a positive atmosphere in your environment.
+Simply put, praise is one of the easiest and most effective tools to achieve that.

 How to praise in a meaningful way